Center for Biosafety and Biosecurity

 Research Director, Tick-Borne Disease Research Laboratory

-Department of Molecular Forensic and Investigative Genetics
+Department of Molecular and Medical Genetics

 University of North Texas Health Science Center at Fort Worth